 Nedor Publishing Version: This version of the Woman In Red was costumed but non-powered Superheroine.
 Relying far more on her Detective Skills which in Comics terms was rare.
 As she put together her clues rather than rely on Intuition.
 She also had a knack for surviving by carrying small tools for escaping and swing on things like Chandeliers and Ropes.
 Which saved her on MANY occasions.

-The Weak State version was a very poor combatant, physically weaker, dependent on her Gun, and the help of others to make it through a case.
+The Weak State version was a very poor combatant, physically weaker, dependent on her Gun, and often needed the help of others to make it through a case.
 She is all too often overpowered and taken down by even the average crook.
 She was consistently countered and knocked out often.
 Her marksmanship was slightly worse than the Strong State version. in a few short pages, this version of the Woman in Red would be in peril of some sort, nearly every page.